-- + E-410-001 Loaf Quick Bread (SF123)-Any recipe, at least 3/4 of a standard loaf displayed on a paper plate.
+- + E-410-001 Loaf Quick Bread (SF123) Any recipe, at least 3/4 of a standard loaf displayed on a paper plate.
 Quick bread is any bread that does not require kneading or rising time and does NOT include yeast.
-A standard quick bread loaf measures approximately 8 $1/2 \times 4 \times 1/2$ inches or 9×5 inches.
-If mini-loaf pans are used for exhibit, two loaves must be presented for judging. - + E-410-002 Creative Mixes (SF142)-Any recipe, at least 3/4 of baked product or 4 muffins or cookies on a paper plate or in a disposable pan.
+A standard quick bread loaf measures approximately 8.5 inches x 4.5 inches or 9 inches x 5 inches.
+If mini-loaf pans are used for exhibit, two loaves must be presented for judging. - + E-410-002 Creative Mixes (SF142) Any recipe, at least 3/4 of baked product or four muffins or cookies on a paper plate or in a disposable pan.
 Baked item made from a mix (commercial or homemade mixes acceptable).
 Food product must have been modified to make a new or different baked item.
-Examples include poppy seed quick bread from a cake mix, cake mix cookies, sweet rolls made from readymade bread dough, monkey breads from biscuit dough, Streusel Coffee Cake from a cake mix, etc. Write what you learned about making this product using a mix instead of a homemade recipe or recipe "from scratch".
+Examples include poppy seed quick bread from a cake mix, cake mix cookies, pudding mix cookies, sweet rolls made from readymade bread dough, monkey breads from biscuit dough, Streusel Coffee Cake from a cake mix, etc. Supplemental Information required for this class: Write what you learned about making this product using a mix instead of a homemade recipe or recipe "from scratch".
 Does it make it better or easier to use a convenience product or mix?
-Why or why not? - + E-410-003 Biscuits or Scones (SF136)-Four biscuits or scones on a small paper plate.
+Why or why not? - + E-410-003 Biscuits or Scones (SF136) Four biscuits or scones on a small paper plate.
 This may be any type of biscuit or scone rolled or dropped.
-Any recipe may be used, but it must be a non-yeast product baked from scratch. - + E-410-004 Healthy Baked Product (SF124)-Any recipe, at least 3⁄4 of baked product or 4 muffins or cookies on a paper plate.
+Any recipe may be used, but it must be a non-yeast product baked from scratch. - + E-410-004 Healthy Baked Product (SF124) Any recipe, at least 3/4 of baked product or four muffins or cookies on a paper plate.
 May be baked in a disposable pan.
-Recipe must contain a fruit or vegetable as part of the ingredients (Ex. banana bars, cantaloupe quick bread, zucchini muffins, etc.). - +E-410-005 Coffee Cake (SF129)-Any recipe or shape, non-yeast product at least 3/4 of baked product on a paper plate or in a disposable pan.
-Include a menu for a complete meal where this recipe is served, following meal planning guidelines suggested in Cooking 201. - +E-410-006 Baking with Whole Grains (SF 134)-Any recipe, at least 3⁄4 of baked product or 4 muffins/cookies on a paper plate or in a disposable pan.
-Recipe must contain whole grains as part of the ingredients.
-(Ex. whole wheat applesauce bread, peanut butter oatmeal cookies, etc.)
+Recipe must contain a fruit or vegetable as part of the ingredients (Ex. banana bars, cantaloupe quick bread, zucchini muffins, etc.). - +E-410-005 Coffee Cake (SF129) Any recipe or shape, non-yeast product at least 3/4 of baked product on a paper plate or in a disposable pan.
+In addition to the recipe, for this class, 4-H members must include a menu for a complete meal where this recipe is served, following meal planning guidelines suggested in Cooking 201.

-+E-410-007 Non-traditional Baked Product (SF 133)-Exhibit must include a food product prepared using a non-traditional method (i.e. bread machine, cake baked in convection oven, baked item made in microwave, etc.) Entry must be at least 3⁄4 baked product, or 4 muffins or cookies on a paper plate or in a disposable pan.
-Entry must include supporting information that discusses alternative preparation method and how it compares with traditional method.
+- +E-410-006 Baking with Whole Grains (SF 134) Any recipe, at least 3/4 of baked product or four muffins/cookies on a paper plate or in a disposable pan.
+The recipe must contain whole grains as part of the ingredients.
+(Ex. whole wheat applesauce bread, sourdough, peanut butter oatmeal cookies, etc.) - +E-410-007 Non-traditional Baked Product (SF 133) Exhibit must include a food product prepared using a non-traditional method (i.e. bread machine, cake baked in an air fryer, baked item made in microwave, etc.) Entry must be at least 3⁄4 baked product, or four muffins or cookies on a paper plate or in a disposable pan.
+In addition to the recipe, entry must include supporting information that discusses alternative preparation method and how it compares with the traditional method.